Themorningcormorant/Themorningcormorant/README.md

   👋 Hi, I Am Otis

-  I am a Reasearcher interested in Web3 and Inf0SeC For the last 6 months I've been learning Web3.
+  I'm always seeking to expand my skillset, So.
+In the last 6 months, I've become proficient in combining the technologies of JavaScript, Solidity, Next.js and           Tailwind and Debian systems.
-  I found a real passion for Security and Threat modeling.
+  With my trained AI model by my side and a strong interest in Web3, Blockchain, and Inf0S3c!
-  Now I've found what I like.
-I'm going all in.
+  I'm diving deeper into the security of Web3 and Blockchain, So Join me!
+On my journey as I         continue to develop my skills.

-  - I have founded [TM-Cormorant](https://discord.gg/4Mh6ywFECC) focused around research and           development within Web3.
+  - If you want to talk [TM-Cormorant](https://discord.gg/4Mh6ywFECC) focused around research and       development within Web3.

 </td><td valign="top" width="25%">

-## 🖥️ Fav Tech Stack
+## 🖥️ What i Know

   - Next.js
   - Tailwind